zpyoung/pando/README.md

 - `-p, --path`: Path to the worktree to remove (optional - will prompt interactively if omitted)
 - `-f, --force`: Force removal even with uncommitted changes
+- `-d, --delete-branch`: Delete associated branch after removing worktree (`none`|`local`|`remote`)
+  - `none`: Don't delete any branches (default)
+  - `local`: Delete local branch only
+  - `remote`: Delete both local and remote branches
 - `-j, --json`: Output in JSON format (requires --path)

+**Branch Deletion Safety:**
+- Before deleting, checks if branch is merged (use `--force` to skip this check)
+- Remote branch deletion requires confirmation unless `--force` is used
+- If branch doesn't exist on remote, only local is deleted
+- Use `worktree.deleteBranchOnRemove` in config to set default behavior

 **Examples:**